Courtney-Lippman/Courtney-Lippman/README.md

 ### :woman_technologist: About Me :

-I am a Full Stack Developer from Colorado.
+I am a Full Stack Software Engineer from Colorado :mountain_snow:.

 - :telescope: I am a passionate software engineer who graduated from <a href="https://turing.edu/">Turing School of Software & Design</a>.
 I love contributing my skills and expertise to build intuitive and quality applications.
 - :seedling: Currently exploring Node.JS, Next.JS, and Express.